bhagwat-rahul/cool-stuff/notes/parallelism.md

 so favor computing things (arithmetic) over loading things (memacc's) if you have a choice.
 ^ this is for situations where you have tons of things that could be fed to the pipe.

+apart from simd like stuff you could also have parallelism where each parr unit does diff things. some examples of this are recursive functions where each level down is independent. there's cilk in c that let's you do this kinda stuff where you can just cilk_spawn and cilk_sync. not to be confused with fork and join, since fork implies that the work will start asap. cilk simply says that this work is async do this whenever before i call sync (or implicitly the end of a func)

+the underlying implementation could just run things as you wrote them and not do anything parallel, or run every spawned thing (which in turn could spawn more stuff etc) if it kept calling every spawned thing there would be work to do in the queue always before sync instead of having to wait.

+also, usually when doing parallel stuff you have things like locks and barriers for using shared vars/state. so a lock on a var ensures other people don't read/write to from it. and barriers ensure that no more than x things use a resource at the same time. internally these are implemented using atomics.